Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Arizona State has combined with its opponents to put up more than 52.5 points only twice this year.
+- Arizona State and its opponents have combined for 53 points -- this matchup's over/under -- only twice this year.

-- So far this season, 50% of Washington State's games (4/8) have had more combined points than Saturday's over/under of 52.5.
+- Washington State and its opponents have combined to score more than 53 points in four of eight games this season.

-- The two teams combine to score 56.5 points per game, four more than the total in this contest.
+- The two teams combine to average 56.5 points per game, 3.5 more than the total in this contest.

-- These two squads combine to allow 44 points per game, 8.5 fewer than this contest's over/under.
+- The 44 combined points per game that these two squads have allowed this season are nine fewer than the 53 total in this contest.

-- The average total in Sun Devils games this season is 52.1, 0.4 points fewer than Saturday's over/under of 52.5 .
+- Sun Devils games have an average total of 52.1 points this season, 0.9 fewer than Saturday's over/under.

 Arizona State Stats and Trends

-- In Arizona State's seven games this season, it has three wins against the spread.
+- Arizona State has played seven games, with three wins against the spread.

-- The Sun Devils have yet to cover the spread this season when favored by 15 points or more.
+- The Sun Devils have been favored by 15.5 points or more one time this season and have not covered the spread in any of them.

-- Arizona State has hit the over in 50% of its opportunities this year (three times in six games with a set point total).
+- Arizona State's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- When Arizona State scores more than 25.1 points, it is 3-1 against the spread and 5-0 overall.
+- Arizona State is 3-1 against the spread and 5-0 overall this season when the team records more than 25.1 points.

-- Arizona State is 3-2 against the spread and 5-1 overall when the team totals more than 391.4 yards.
+- In games that Arizona State churns out more than 391.4 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Sun Devils have turned the ball over 10 times this season, five fewer than the Cougars have forced (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.